 If your problem with the tattoo is beyond the artist’s capabilities to remedy, you can seek out another artist to help you.
-The artist with whom you initially worked may even suggest someone.
+The artist whom you initially worked with, may even suggest someone.

 Another option is covering up the original tattoo.
-Getting another tattoo on top of the one that didn’t pan out may not appeal to you, but in a bad situation, it may work, especially if you decided on the original design in haste or simply made the wrong decision.
+Getting another tattoo on top of the one that didn’t pan out may not appeal to you, still, in a bad situation, it may work, especially if you decided on the original design in haste or simply made the wrong decision.

 The worst-case scenario is removal.
 This must be the last resort because it is painful and expensive.
-This is why forethought, planning, and working with the artist before any ink is applied is key to avoiding this costly and time-consuming process.
+This is why forethought, planning and working with the artist before any ink is applied is key to avoiding this costly and time-consuming process.

 On the Bright Side

 In some respects, you can look at this as a learning experience.
 You are learning to speak up for yourself and get what you want.
 The artist has an opportunity to learn from mistakes and make his or her customer happy.